fzero/lhl-lectures/w2d3-crud-with-express/README.md

 handle user requests (Controller).

-We've applied this pattern to our example application (see [`/code`](code) folder) creating a simple `appleDB` model that handles all data storage functions.
+We've applied this pattern to our example application (see [`/code`](code) folder) creating a simple model that handles all data storage functions.